CompGenLabUB/CAPTVRED/README.md

 > **Some considerations:**<br />
 > - Please ensure to lauch this command from the project directory.<br />
 > - This step might take some time since it needs to download and process the reference database.<br />
+> - By default Singularity is used to automatically download and run some required Docker container ensuring compatibility on Linux systems without requiring Docker installation or elevated permissions.
+Windows and macOS users can alternatively run the pipeline with Docker using the ```-profile docker``` option.<br />
 <details>
   <summary><bl>More details about the references setup<bl></summary>
   <br />